jswope00/edx-platform-sgu/docs/en_us/data/source/internal_data_formats/sql_schema.rst

   ``course``, ``chapter``, ``problemset``, ``sequential``, ``videosequence``

     The state for all of these container modules is a JSON dictionary indicating the user's last known position within this container.
-This is 1-indexed, not 0-indexed, mostly because it went out that way at one point and we didn't want to later break saved navigation state for users.
+This is 1-indexed, not 0-indexed, mostly because it was released that way and a later change would have broken saved navigation state for users.

     Example: ``{"position" : 3}``